 Can You Drill Through a Rim Joist?

 Yes.
-You definitely can drill through a rim joist.
+You definitely can drill through a whats a rim joist.
 If you run a pipe, wire, or vent through your basement, then you will have to drill through the rim joist.

 What Is the Difference Between a Band Joist and a Rim Joist?